 Lt.
 Gen (Ret) Paul K. Carlton Jr., MD

 Paul K. Carlton, one of our esteemed advisors, is the Director to the Office of Innovations and Preparedness for The Texas A&M University System Health Science Center and previously served as the Surgeon General of the Air Force.
 He conceptualized and implemented the first flying ambulance for the Air Force and commanded the 1702nd Air Refueling Wing Contingency Hospital during Desert Storm.
 His vision for medical care in the combat zone had directly led to our current best survival in the history of warfare.
 Now, the General will apply his deep Military medical response expertise towards the safety and survival of children and families with us at LadyBugOut.

 "Contemplating what we fear most is not natural or comfortable for any of us.
 Catastrophic events are occurring with increasing frequency so unfortunately, we can’t ignore it.
 LadyBugOut is easing these fears and preparing families in a meaningful way.”

 Susan Ko, PhD

 Susan’s extensive experience as a psychologist spans two decades of work with children, young adults, and parents both in clinical and educational settings.
-As the Managing Director of the National Center for Child Trauma Stress for 13 years, Susan was a leader in improving access to trauma-focused assessment through services, products, and systems of change.
+As the Co-Managing Director of the National Center for Child Trauma Stress for 13 years, Susan was a leader in improving access to trauma-focused assessment through services, products, and systems of change.
 For Susan, working with children and families has been at the heart of her professional life for her entire career.
 She has repeatedly encountered parents who want to be the best parents they can be, but who do not know how or are afraid to have “those” conversations with their children—about sex, drugs, and danger of all sorts.
 Susan is integral to developing LadyBugOut products and communication strategies to guide parents in keeping their children physically and emotionally safe.

 Dr. Maria Hart, DO